emsesp/docs/Configure-firmware32.md

 Use the Web UI (<http://ems-esp>) to further configure the settings.
 In the `Settings` section you'll find:

-#### EMS Bus
+### EMS Bus

 - **Tx Mode**.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
-  - `Off` disables sending on ems-bus.
+  - `Off` prevents sending telegrans to the EMS bus, disabling Tx.
-  - `Default` is default for EMS1.0 systems but also compatible with most other protocols.
+  - `Default` is the default for EMS1.0 systems but also compatible with most other bus protocols.
   - `EMS+` is designed to work better for EMS2.0/EMS+ systems.
-  - `HT3` for Heatronics3 used by Junkers and Bosch.
+  - `HT3` for Heatronics3 used primarily by Junkers.
-  - `Hardware` uses ESP hardware to send out the ems-telegram.
+  - `Hardware` uses the internal ESP's hardware to send out the telegram.
 Telegrams are sent immediately.
 It is the fastest and most efficient method but works only on some systems.
 - **Bus ID**.
 The EMS-ESP can simulate one of 5 devices.
 Stick to the `Service Key (0x0B)` unless using multiple EMS gateways or interfaces.
-- **Tx delayed start** - Setting 30-60 seconds avoids conflicts with KM200 web interface after boiler-power-on.

-#### GPIO pins
+- **Tx delayed start** - Puts in a delay before EMS-ESP starts transmitting data.
+Default is 0.
+Use a value between 30 and 60 if a KM200 is present to avoid conflicts after the boiler is powered on.

+### Board Profile

+- Choose from a pre-configured board
+- Select `Custom` to see the assigned GPIO pins.
   - **Rx** - Which pin the Rx is assigned to.
 It can be any pin.
   - **Tx** - Which pin the Tx is assigned to.
 It can be any pin.
   - **Button**.
 Set a pin with pullup.
 The button is used for different functions, such as holding for 10 seconds to reset to factory settings.
   - **Dallas**.
 This is the pin where any external temperature sensors are attached.
 The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained onto a single line, up to 100 sensors.
   - **LED**.
 This is the pin for the LED, defaulted to the onboard LED on the ESP dev board.

-#### Options
+### General Options

+- **Hide LED**.
+Turns off the LED when in normal operating mode.
+The LED is still shown when booting or when there are connection issues.
-- **Enable Dallas parasite mode**.
-Select this option when using sensors with parasitic power.
+- **Use Dallas Sensor parasite power**.
+Select this option when using dallas sensors with parasitic power.
-- **Invert LED**.
-Select this if you want to disable the LED during normal operation or if your ESP board has it's HIGH and LOW inverted.
+- **Enable ADC**.
+This enables the analog GPIO A0 on the ESP for attaching analog sensors.
+The value is in mV and published in heartbeat MQTT topic every minute.
+- **Use lower CPU clock speed**.
+Underclocks the ESP to 160Mhz, saving on power, heat and prolonging the life of the chip.
+A reboot of EMS-ESP is required.
+- **Bypass Access Token authorization**.
+For RESTful write commands via HTTP POST the access token is required.
+This is for security reasons to prevent anyone changing device settings.
+Setting this flag makes the API open.
+Not recommended!
-- **Shower Timer**.
+- **Enable Shower Timer**.
 Enable to time how long the hot water runs for and it will send out an MQTT message with the duration.
 The timer starts after a minimal of 2 minutes running time.
-- **Enable API write commands**.
-When set EMS-ESP will allow write commands via the RESTful api.
-When disabled only read operations are allowed (e.g. `http://ems-esp/api?device=boiler&cmd=info`).
-- **Enable ADC**.
-This enables analog GPIO (A0) on the ESP for attaching analog sensors, value is in mV and published in heartbeat every minute.
+- **Enable Shower Alert**.
+This is experimental and may not work on all systems.
+After 7 minutes running hot water, send out a warning by 3 short bursts of cold water.

+### Formatting Options

+- **Boolean Format**.
+This is how boolean values are displayed in the Web UI and MQTT payloads.
+- **Enum Format**.
+This is how list values are presented in the MQTT payloads, either by a text description or the number in the list (to be compatible with the KM200).
+- **Dallas Sensor**.
+This is how the Dallas sensors are identified in the MQTT payload.
+Either by its unique chip IP, the index when it was detected or the customized name which can edited in the Web UI.

-#### Syslog
+### Syslog

 - **IP** is the IP address of a syslog server for capturing remote logs.
 Leave blank is not using SysLog.
-- **Port** if using a alternate port (default 514)
+- **Port** if using an alternate port number.
+The default is 514.
 - **Log Level** sets the maximum log level for reported messages.
 The highest level is DEBUG which will send a lot of log data so use with caution.
-- **Mark Interval seconds** will send out a special `mark` message to the SysLog, useful for timing events.
+- **Mark Interval** will send out a special `mark` message to the SysLog.
+This is useful for timing events.
-- **Output EMS telegrams in raw format** will write the telegrams in raw format (bytes)
+- **Output EMS telegrams in raw format** will write the telegrams in raw format as hexadecimal values.

 ## MQTT Settings